-Set in the magnificent Burren landscape and located in a different Burren village every year, the non-profit event is hosted by the Burrenbeo Trust and the Burren Programme and is supported by the Department of Agriculture, Food and the Marine.
+Set in the magnificent Burren landscape and located in a different Burren village every year, the non-profit event is hosted by the Burrenbeo Trust and is supported by the Department of Agriculture, Food and the Marine.

 The atmosphere is informal, positive and respectful: The School aims to foster better understanding and engagement across all actors involved in farming for nature, rather than being critical or dismissive of other perspectives.